ABSYZ ABSYZ

 Getting Familiar With SharePoint Terms

 1. Tenant: A tenant represents an organization.
-It’s a dedicated instance of Azure Active Directory received after signing up for Microsoft Azure account.
+It’s a dedicated instance of Azure Active Directory received after signing up for a Microsoft Azure account.

 2. Site: It is a website that contains different SharePoint Web components like Document Library, Calendar, Task List, etc. There can be multiple Sites under a single Tenant.